pvdz/preval/tests/cases/array/static_props/index_multi_scope.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals